 Are the Scriptures and the Word of God two different things?
-There are those that believe that the 2 are absolutely the same and then there are those who believe that the two are very different.
+There are those that believe that the two are absolutely the same and then there are those who believe that the two are very different.
 Maybe part of the disagreement has to do with there being no passage of Scripture that explicitly says “the Scriptures are the Word of God” or “the Word of God is the Scriptures”.
 At the same time, there is no Scripture that makes a distinction of difference between the Word and the Scripture.

 (1) Jesus is the Gospel message as we know that He is the Word (1 John 1:1-4).
-The Word and the Gospel are the same (Eph.
-1:13).
-By that Gospel, we are saved being that the Gospel is the power of God unto salvation (Rom.
-1:16, 1 Cor.
-1:18, 1 Cor.
-15:1-4).
-That Gospel message was written in the Scriptures.
-The Word is in the Scriptures (1 John 1:1-4, Rev. 1:2-3).
+The Word and the Gospel are the same (Eph 1:13).
+By that Gospel, we are saved being that the Gospel is the power of God unto salvation (Rom 1:16, 1 Cor 1:18, 15:1-4).
+That inspired writers recorded the Gospel message in the Scriptures.
+The Word is in the Scriptures (1 John 1:1-4, Rev 1:2-3).

-(3) Now also note that Peter revealed that “we”, John and himself, have the “word of prophecy”, and he wrote generally of “prophecy of Scripture” in reference to Scripture written by “we”, who are John and Peter excluding the martyred James (2 Peter 1:19-21).
+(3) Now also note that Peter revealed that “we”, John and himself, have the “word of prophecy”, and he wrote generally of “prophecy of Scripture” in reference to Scripture written by “we”, who are John and Peter excluding the martyred James (2 Pet 1:19-21).
 Scripture is the written Word.
-Peter spoke of the wisdom given to Paul, which is the Word that Paul wrote in his letters, which are Scripture (2 Peter 3:15-16).
+Peter spoke of the wisdom given to Paul, which is the Word that Paul wrote in his letters, which are Scripture (2 Pet 3:15-16).

 The Word is not bound to the written page as even the Word came in the flesh (John 1:14).
 Writings are written to present a message, and the Scriptures are sacred “writings” guided in writing by Christ’s Spirit.
 Now for the Scriptures, the written message is the Word.
 Messages do not have to be written, but in this case, the Scriptures present no other message than the Word of God, and the Word of God is completely revealed in the Scriptures.
-Therefore, the Scriptures are the written Word, and the Word is only found in the inspired writings, the Scriptures.
+Therefore, the Scriptures are the written Word, and the Word is found in the inspired writings — the Scriptures.
 The Word and the Scriptures are as complete as each other.